Defining Civil Twilight

 Staring at a far-off bright light (like the light from your drone) against a dark background can make it seem like the light is moving, even if it’s actually not.

 To counter this, switch your focus between different distances.
 It helps your eyes adjust better to what’s around you.
-Furthermore, do not to stare at one thing for more than 10 minutes.
+Furthermore, do not to stare at one thing for more than 10 seconds.
 It keeps your vision clear and helps avoid confusion.

 Reversible Perspective